Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs: Preliminaries

 We say that two homomorphisms $\phi: V \to G$ and $\phi': V' \to G$ agree if for any vertex $v \in V \cap V'$ we have $\phi(v) = \phi'(v)$.

 The spasm of a graph is the set of all possible graphs obtained by recursively combining two vertices that are not connected by an edge, removing any duplicated edge.
 Using inclusion-exclusion arguments one can express the value of $\Sub{G}{H}$ as a weighted sum of homomorphism counts of the graphs in the spasm of $H$.
-Hence, computing $\Hom{G}{H'}$ for all $H'\in \Spasm(H)$, allows to compute $\Sub{G}{H}$, as given by the following equation:
+Hence, computing $\Hom{G}{H'}$ for all $H'\in \Spasm(H)$, allows to compute $\Sub{G}{H}$, as given by the following equation: $\Sub{G}{H} = \sum_{H' \in \Spasm(H)} f(H') \Hom{G}{H'}$.

-Here $\mu_{H'}$ are a series of coefficients that can be computed for each $H$.
+Here $f(H')$ are a series of non-zero coefficients that can be computed for each $H$.
 See \cite{BoChLo+06} for more details.
 Curticapean, Dell and Marx showed that this process is optimal \cite{CuDeMa17}, that is, the complexity of $\Sub{G}{H}$ is exactly the hardest complexity of $\Hom{G}{H'}$ for the graphs in $\Spasm(H)$.

-\subsection{Degeneracy and directed graphs}
+\paragraph*{Degeneracy and directed graphs}

 A graph $G$ is $\degen$-degenerate if every subgraph has a minimum degree of at most $\degen$.
 The degeneracy $\degen(G)$ of a graph is the minimum value such that $G$ is $\degen$-degenerate.
-There exists an acyclical orientation of a graph, called the degeneracy orientation, which has the property that the maximum outdegree of the graph is at most $\degen$ \cite{MaBe83}.
+There exists an acyclic orientation of a graph, called the degeneracy orientation, which has the property that the maximum outdegree of the graph is at most $\degen$ \cite{MaBe83}.
 Additionally, this orientation can be computed in $O(n+m)$ time.
 We will use $\vec{G}$ to denote the directed input graph.
 For a pattern $H$, we use $\Sigma(H)$ to denote the set of acyclic orientations of $H$.
-When orienting the input graph, every occurrence of $H$ will now appear as exactly one of its acyclical orientations:
+When orienting the input graph, every occurrence of $H$ will now appear as exactly one of its acyclic orientations, that is, $\Hom{G}{H} = \sum_{\vec{H} \in \Sigma(H)} \Hom{\vec{G}}{\vec{H}}$.